47 Spanish Exclamations and Interjections to Add Dramatic Flair to Your Conversations

 That’s the most common swear word in Spain which is comparable to an F-bomb.

-Swearing is a bit more acceptable in Spanish than it is in English, although it depends on the people around you, so listen out to whether other people are cursing to make sure you aren’t going to offend anyone.
+Swearing is a bit more acceptable in Spanish than it is in English, although make sure to listen out to whether other people are cursing to make sure you aren’t going to offend anyone.

 10. ¡Oye!

-The meaning of “¡Oye!” is a bit like “Hey!” (when it’s used as an exclamation) and can be used pretty much the same way, either to call someone’s attention or objecting to something they have done or said.
+The meaning of ¡Oye! is a bit like “Hey!”
+It’s used either to call someone’s attention or to object to something they have done or said.

 11. ¡Hala!